sourcegraph/handbook/content/strategy-goals/msem.md

-# Mission, Strategy, Exectution, and Metrics (MSEM) Overview
+# Mission, Strategy, Execution, and Metrics (MSEM) Overview

 The Mission, Strategy, Execution, and Metrics (VSEM) framework is a tool for organizing and aligning Sourcegaph’s mission, strategy, and execution with the work we do on a daily basis.